panthomakos/sham/README.markdown

-Unlike attribute shams, if arguments are passed to a parameter sham, those arguments are the only ones passed to the constructor and the parameters are not merged with the default ones.
+Unlike attribute shams, if arguments are passed to a parameter sham, those arguments are the only ones passed to the constructor and the parameters are not merged with the defaults.

-## Alternative Shams
+## Multiple Sham Configurations

-Sometimes you want to be able to configure more than one factory.
-Sham allows you to easily define alternative sham configurations like this:
+Sometimes you want to be able to configure more than one sham per class.
+Sham makes it easy to define alternative configurations by specifying a config name.

-    # in sham/item.rb
+    # sham/item.rb
     Sham.config(Item, :small) do |c|
       c.attributes do
         { :weight => 10.0 }